-Ten years of conflict in Syria: ACN calls on international community to facilitate humanitarian aid
+Ten years of conflict in Syria: ACN calls on international community f humanitarian aid

 TEN YEARS AFTER THE CIVIL WAR IN SYRIA BEGAN, Aid to the Church in Need (ACN) has called on the United States and the European Union to facilitate the delivery of humanitarian aid to the heavily sanctioned country.
 “It is our duty to provide help to the suffering civil population of Syria—and especially to the rapidly dwindling Christian minority.
 In their name I beg you to implement the existing international legal framework, which allows humanitarian exceptions to the embargo,” said Thomas Heine-Geldern, ACN executive president.